 - Not quite as easy to use for chopping as the Ka-Bar 2

 The Kukri Machete is GREAT for Preppers!

 The traditional Nepalese Kukri blade has seen a resurgence among preppers thanks to its ability to be used as both a combat weapon and an essential survival tool.
 While there are short and light versions of Kukri blades available, the best blades are those with a thick, durable construction and good balance throughout the blade so that you can use it for the widest possible variety of tasks.
-These seven Kukris fall across a range of purposes and constructions so that you can begin to find the Kukri that works best for you.
+These Kukris fall across a range of purposes and constructions so that you can begin to find the Kukri that works best for you.

 Consider adding a quality Kukri Machete to your stash in addition to a Bowie Knife, a hatchet for larger wood work, a quality tactical backpack, water filter, tactical gloves, emergency radio, high quality flashlight... you get the point here!
 Gear up, you never know when the next major disaster will strike!